 💭 “I don’t want to forget.
 I want to be okay remembering.”
 I always say this because I’m tired of trying to forget things just because I don’t like it or it’s unpleasant.
 Why would you want to remember fucked up things, right?
 But I realized that the more I try to bury things in an attempt to forget them, they just resurface like an avalanche that it’s even harder to control.
 One of the lessons here aligns with this mental practice that I’m doing, so it made me feel less alone (because everyone around me wants to forget).
 It goes like this:

 “So don’t forget any of it.
 Remember it all and overcome it.
 If you don’t overcome it, you’ll always be a kid whose soul never grows.”

 💭 I don’t know how many times I have said this already, but I still believe that you can’t save someone who doesn’t want to be saved.
 I love how It’s Okay Not To Be Okay showed us that while we can’t save someone completely because my battle is not your battle and vice versa, we can still help each other.

 💭 I am my own person and you are yours; I love how this is highlighted in this drama.
 I am an individualist so I really love its ending.
 They didn’t let go of each other, they kept loving each other, but they did not lose themselves in the process.
 I think that’s the healthiest relationship we can have, and also says so much about our healing journey.
 Do not lose yourself for others.

 I don’t know if this gives justice to the masterpiece that is It’s Okay Not To Be Okay.
 Nonetheless, I am glad that I have finally written my thoughts about it.
 It’s been so long since I wrote my last KDrama review, so I hope you enjoy this one.
 Here’s to healing. <33

 Thank you for being here.
-If my words reach you somehow, I hope you can support me by donating either through Ko-Fi or Paypal.
+I hope you can support me and leave a tip here.

 [Images are from Twitter and Tumblr]